 The only low FODMAP salsa recipe you'll ever need

-- 1 400g tin of finely chopped tomatoes
+- 1 400g tin of finely chopped tomatoes (the better quality the tomatoes, the better!)

 - 2 tsp garlic-infused olive oil make sure it has no bits of garlic in the oil.
 It should be clear.